pavanNPK/NPK_Interior/README-AUTH.md

 1. User provides username and password.
 2. Server validates user credentials.
 3. If successful, the server generates an access token and refresh token.
 4. Access token is sent in the Authorization header of later requests.
-And, r
 5. The refresh token is securely stored.
 6. If the access token expires, the server generates a new access token using the refresh token.
 7. Again, the access token is sent in the Authorization header of later requests.